segmentio/analytics-angular/README.md

     - Page event: `About` - When someone views the `about` page.
     - Track event: `Learn Angular Link Clicked` - When someone clicks the "Learn Angular" link.

 Congrats!
-You're seeing live data from your demo React app in Segment! 🎉
+You're seeing live data from your demo Angular app in Segment! 🎉

 # 🔌 Installing on Your App
-Okay, the demo app is cool, but how do I get this in my own React app?
+Okay, the demo app is cool, but how do I get this in my own Angular app?
 Follow the steps below.

 ## ✂️ Step 1: Copy the Snippet
 To install Segment in your own app, paste the snippet below into the `head` tag of your site.
 Then, [sign up](https://app.segment.com/signup?utm_source=github&utm_medium=click&utm_campaign=protos_angular) with Segment and replace `YOUR_WRITE_KEY` in the snippet with your Segment project's **Write Key**.